sagar-nautiyal/Expense-tracker/README.md

 ## 🔒 Security Considerations

+- **CRITICAL**: All Firebase credentials are now stored in environment variables only
+- **NO HARDCODED SECRETS**: The application will not start without proper `.env.local` configuration
-- Firebase configuration is handled through environment variables
+- Firebase configuration requires all environment variables to be present
 - Firestore security rules should be configured for production
 - Input validation is implemented on the frontend
+- Never commit `.env.local` or any file containing actual credentials to version control

 ## 🚀 Deployment